 Students enter the 4+1 accelerated pathway either as incoming freshmen or at any point in their undergraduate degree program.
 Interested candidates must submit to the Exceptional Education Department a written statement of commitment to the major that clearly demonstrates why they are selecting the 4+1 option for Generalist 7-12 special education.
 The statement must affirm the candidate’s intent to remain at Buffalo State for both undergraduate and graduate studies.
 The writing sample is assessed by the faculty as an essential part of a successful application.

 * Candidates accepted to the Special Education Childhood and Generalist 7-12 4+1 accelerated pathway as undergraduates are not required to submit GRE or MAT scores as required by SUNY for graduate teacher education programs if they have already submitted SAT or ACT scores for acceptance to the undergraduate portion of the pathway.

-Submit a written statement of commitment to the major to the Exceptional Education department that clearly demonstrates why you are selecting the 4+1 option for Early Childhood Educators and affirms your intent to remain at Buffalo State for both undergraduate and graduate studies.
+Applicants must also submit to the Exceptional Education department a written statement of commitment to the major that clearly demonstrates why you are selecting the 4+1 option for 7-12 Generalist and affirms your intent to remain at Buffalo State for both undergraduate and graduate studies.
 The writing sample will be assessed by the faculty as an essential part of a successful application to the major.

 Exceptional Education Department

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.